kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 \(ii\) If such a determination has not been made, and the place is an eligible place, a statement whether the intended termination, suspension, or reduction reasonably appears to deprive the place of essential air service, and an explanation.

-\(6\) If the place is an eligible place, the calendar date when objections are due under §323.10.
+\(6\) If the place is an eligible place, the calendar date when objections are due under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.10   Time for filing objections.|§323.10]].

-\(7\) Proof of service upon all persons specified in §323.7(a).
+\(7\) Proof of service upon all persons specified in [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.7   Service of notices.|§323.7]](a).
 The proof of service shall include the names of all carriers served and the names and addresses of all other persons served.

 \(b\) \[Reserved\]